mtoohey31/scriptable/README.md

 trust the code in each theme file before you run it call `.theme()` on it, and you should **never** modify this module to allow insecure downloads over http.

-With the big scary warning out of the way, example usage is as follows:
+With the big scary warning out of the way, once you have downloaded `BlinkThemes.js` and placed it in your Scriptable scripts folder, example usage is as follows:

 ```javascript
 const BlinkThemes = importModule("BlinkThemes");